KevinConti/kevinconti/content/blog/softwareideas-daily-blog/index.md

 I've noticed that some really hard-working friends who probably deserve to be more successful than me are feeling a little demotivated because of my own situation.
 It sucks that it's happening because I want to be a message of "You can do it too, faster than me probably."
 I don't want to be the reason people get demotivated and give up.

 I don't know.
 I don't have coherent thoughts around this.
 I'm just worried that if the small amount of success I've seen so far is causing resentment, then if I keep growing at the rate I'm growing at, I'll end up losing people I consider friends.
 I hope that doesn't happen.

+#### August 7th

+**$2,186 MRR, $7,006 in sales, 13.84 Subscriber : Paid ratio**

+Yesterday I posted the \$2,000 MRR milestone to IndieHackers.
+That usually leads to a ton of new signups for the free newsletter, but thankfully the conversion rate was high enough that the subsriber : paid ratio still went down.
+Still heading down towards 8.23!

+##### Goals

+My goals for today are:

+-   Edit Issue #9
+-   Write Issue #9 preview using new format
+-   (Stretch) Work on membership site to store and use membership status on login
+-   Meeting with analytics expert on how I could be better tracking my analytics

+I'm pretty excited about that meeting, and I'm hoping I'll have some free time today to work on the memberhsip site.
+It's still up in the air though.

+I'm noticing that there's a number of little things that are slipping through the cracks.
+I've definitely had to choose where to prioritize my time.
+It's too early to bring someone on, but I wish I had the ability to hire an administrative assistant or some other VA that could catch these little things.
+Hopefully in the near future!